-My name is Andrea Vaccari and I'm a Product Manager at Facebook.
-I currently lead several initiatives for Messenger, and I used to work on location products for our main app.
-Previously I was the Cofounder and CEO of Glancee, an app to meet people nearby with mutual friends and similar interests.
-Glancee was acquired by Facebook in 2012.
+My name is Andrea Vaccari and I'm the cofounder and CEO or Rember, a memory system to help you remember more.
+Previously I was a Product Manager at Facebook, where I led initiative for Messenger and location products.
+Before that I was the Cofounder and CEO of Glancee, an app to meet people nearby that was acquired by Facebook in 2012.

 I studied C.S. at Politecnico di Milano in Italy and University of Illinois in Chicago.
 I did research at the Massachusetts Institute of Technology and the Santa Fe Institute.
 I interned at Google, working on internal tools for Maps.
 Some of my work has been exhibited at the MoMA in New York City and the Design Museum in Barcelona.